Female entrepreneurs: Five strategies for overcoming barriers to business

 Desire: You really want this

-Commitment: You are ready to give 100% and find solutions to all challenges
+Commitment: You're ready to give 100% and find solutions to all challenges

 Your energy, motivation and mood will fluctuate day by day.
-You will face adversity and challenges.
+You'll face adversity and challenges.
 When the road is bumpy and things go wrong, the most common thing that happens to women entrepreneurs is that doubt and lack of confidence creep in.

-Don't get me wrong, many male entrepreneurs I have coached suffer from the same scenario, but they are better trained socially to deal with doubt and failure.
+Don't get me wrong, many male entrepreneurs I've coached suffer from the same scenario, but they are better trained socially to deal with doubt and failure.
 Entrepreneurship is a journey during which you take a lot of wrong turns, fall flat on your face and spend sleepless nights.

 When I say 'promotion' I mean marketing in a large sense, and not just what you post on social media every once in a while.

-Do not underestimate the power of people, whether it is your clients, your team, or someone you meet on a plane.
+Never underestimate the power of people, whether it's your clients, your team, or someone you meet on a plane.

 I have three philosophies when it comes to people: